Macau independence: Commentary

-In September 2018, the Hong Kong National Party, a group advocating for Hong Kong independence, was banned from operating by the Hong Kong government.
-A reporter asked Macau's Secretary for Security, Wong Sio Chak, whether the Macau government would take similar action if an organization advocating for Macau independence emerged.
-Wong stated that Macau's laws regulate associations to ensure they do not violate legal provisions, harm national security, or damage Macau's public order and customs.
-He added that a situation similar to Hong Kong's had not occurred in Macau, so it was impossible to predict how such a case would be handled.
-Each case is different, and any incidents would be analyzed and assessed under the National Security Law and related legal frameworks.
-Wong also emphasized, "Criticism of the government and crimes that endanger national security are two separate issues.
+The Hong Kong National Party, a group advocating Hong Kong independence, was banned by the Hong Kong government in September 2018.
+A reporter asked Macau's Secretary for Security Wong Sio Chak if the Macau government would take similar action if an organization advocating Macau independence emerged.
+Wong said that Macau's laws regulate associations to ensure that they do not violate legal provisions, harm national security, or damage Macau's public order and customs; a situation similar to Hong Kong's had not occurred, so it was impossible to predict how such a case would be handled.
+Each case was different, and any incidents would be assessed under the Macau National Security Law and related legal frameworks: "Criticism of the government and crimes that endanger national security are two separate issues.
 I hope people do not conflate them."

 Law

-Advocating for Macau independence is considered illegal by the Macau authorities.
-The Macau National Security Law stipulates that "anyone who attempts, through violence or other serious illegal means, to separate a part of the national territory from national sovereignty or to subject it to foreign sovereignty shall be sentenced to 10 to 25 years in prison."
-Even mere incitement can be punished under the Penal Code for the crime of "incitement to violent alteration of an established system."
+Advocating Macau independence is considered illegal by Macau authorities.
+According to the National Security Law, "anyone who attempts, through violence or other serious illegal means, to separate a part of the national territory from national sovereignty or to subject it to foreign sovereignty shall be sentenced to 10 to 25 years in prison."
+Incitement can be punished under the penal code as "incitement to violent alteration of an established system."